Thinking in Groups: Permutation Tests Reveal Near-Out-of-Distribution: Experiments

-In our experiments, we use $\lambda=0.5$.
 The model parameters were optimized for 100 epochs, using Adam with a learning rate of $0.001$.
 Upon training, we observe that ResNet-50 models yield a high accuracy across all cases.
-To cover a range of loss functions and model architectures, we choose the ResNet-50, ResNet-CAE, and ResNet-AE models to validate our method.
+The classification performances are reported in Appendix~\ref{app:acc}.
+To cover a range of training procedures and models, we choose the ResNet-50, ResNet-CAE, and ResNet-AE models to assess our method.